The Dataset Table

 - Rendering number columns as Percent will continue to work, but the green bar representing the percent will go away.

 The following features related to editing Derived Views only.
-Datasets will be edited through the Socrata Dataset Management Experience.
+Datasets will be edited through the Data & Insights Dataset Management Experience.

 - When multiple sorts are applied to the table, only the top-level sort column will have a sort indicator (arrow) in the header.
 Previously, all columns with a sort applied contained a sort indicator in the header.